 Rice is milled and ready to be packed.
 This is the first batch of Koshihikari in 2012.

 The final product is again sampled for quality control, then bagged and sent for shipment for shipment.

 The turnaround time at Far West Rice is usually 24 hours from delivery to shipping, ensuring the highest quality products are produced.

 Before Melanie from Far West Rice sent us a bag of freshly milled rice, I never knew that freshly milled rice tastes so much better than rice that’s been sitting in the store for a while.
-The fragrance of the freshly milled rice and the softness of the texture really stand out compared to regular rice (Read our review on rice from Far West Rice and Onigiri Recipe).
+The fragrance of the freshly milled rice and the softness of the texture really stand out compared to regular rice.

 We have a Zojirushi Induction Rice Cooker and typically for 3 cups of Koshihikari rice we need to add water to the 3.5 cup water mark (3 cup is a little too hard for our liking).
 With freshly milled rice, we actually reduce the water to below 3 cup water mark and it comes out perfect.

 Far West Rice exports most of their premium rice today; however, we look forward to seeing them available in our local stores soon.